 When tragic events like the Boston Marathon bombings happen we have a choice in the narrative we tell after the event.
-Terrorists want us to tell stories of fear, despair and hopelessness.
+Terrorists want us to tell stories of fear, patient despair and hopelessness.
 Yet Bostonians decided to tell themselves and the world a very different narrative.
-They told stories of strength, resolve, courage, faith, unity and love.
+They told stories of strength, and resolve, viagra courage, faith, unity and love.

 This is significant because the stories you tell yourself determine how you respond to adversity and how you live your life.